Asymptotic Properties for Bayesian Neural Network in Besov Space: Introduction

 \subsection{Related works}

 The performance of the neural network is justified by the \textit{universal approximation} capability of the neural network.
-It is known that even a shallow neural network can approximate arbitrary continuous functions sufficiently accurately in $L^p$-sense \citep{cybenko1989approximation,hornik1991approximation}, and as the network deepens, the expressive power of the neural network gets stronger \citep{delalleau2011shallow,bianchini2014complexity,telgarsky2015representation,telgarsky2016benefits}. \citet{Lee_1999} showed that the BNN has the universal approximation property.
+It is known that even a shallow neural network can approximate arbitrary continuous functions sufficiently precisely in $L^p$-sense \citep{cybenko1989approximation,hornik1991approximation}, and as the network deepens, the expressive power of the neural network gets stronger \citep{delalleau2011shallow,bianchini2014complexity,telgarsky2015representation,telgarsky2016benefits}. \citet{Lee_1999} showed that the BNN has the universal approximation property.

-As a measure of the expressive power of a model, consider the range of functional spaces which a model can express.
-The choice of the activation function can affect the expressive power of a model, and in this paper, we consider the Rectified Linear Unit (ReLU) \citep{nair2010rectified}, which is the most popular activation function in practice. \citet{yarotsky2017error} evaluated the approximation error of the neural network using the ReLU activation function (ReLU network) for functions in H\"older space. \citet{schmidt2020nonparametric} showed that the regularized least squared estimator performed by ReLU network in nonparametric regression problem converges to the true regression function with nearly minimax rate up to logarithmic factors on H\"older space. \citet{Suzuki_2018b} extended the results in \citet{schmidt2020nonparametric} from the H\"older space to the Besov space which contains H\"older space and Sobolev space. \citet{polson2018posterior} proved a Bayesian version of the results in \citet{schmidt2020nonparametric}.
-They proved the Bayesian ReLU network has posterior consistency when the priors on the parameters of the ReLU network are spike-and-slab priors. \citet{cherief2020convergence} shows that the results in \citet{polson2018posterior} are still valid when variational methods are applied.
+As a measure of the expressive power of a model, consider the range of function spaces that a model can express.
+The choice of the activation function can affect the expressive power of a model, and in this paper, we consider the Rectified Linear Unit (ReLU) $ReLU(x) = \max\{0, x\}$ \citep{nair2010rectified}, which is the most popular activation function in practice. \citet{yarotsky2017error} evaluated the approximation error of the neural network using the ReLU activation function (ReLU network) for functions in the H\"{o}lder space. \citet{schmidt2020nonparametric} showed that the regularized least squared estimator performed by the ReLU network in a nonparametric regression problem converges to the true regression function with nearly minimax rate up to logarithmic factors on the H\"older space. \citet{Suzuki_2018b} extended the results in \citet{schmidt2020nonparametric} from the H\"older space to the Besov space which contains the H\"older and Sobolev spaces. \citet{polson2018posterior} proved a Bayesian version of the results in \citet{schmidt2020nonparametric}.
+They proved the Bayesian ReLU network has posterior consistency, the posterior probability is concentrated on the true parameter as collecting data, when the priors on the parameters of the ReLU network are spike-and-slab priors. \citet{cherief2020convergence} showed that the results in \citet{polson2018posterior} are still valid when variational methods are applied.